 Dogs are most susceptible to dehydration in the summer.
 Sometimes they just so busy they “forget” to drink!
 From time to time they may get too overheated and do not want water.
 CAUTION!
 They could be on their way to heat exhaustion!

 Diarrhea, liver, and kidney diseases are also reasons for dehydration.

-Make it a habit especially in the summer, to have SEVERAL water bowls or buckets, filled with clean, cool water, located where your dog will most likely need them and use them.
+Make it a habit especially in the summer, to have SEVERAL water bowls or buckets, filled with clean, fresh water, located where your dog will most likely need them and use them.
 Encourage “time out” when playing or exercising, for a drink.
-In the summer, get into the habit of carrying water with you, when walking or hiking…a bottle for you, and a bottle for your pal.
+In the summer, get into the habit of carrying water with you, when walking or hiking bring a bottle for you, and a bottle for your pal.

 1. Fever in severe cases

 7. Lifting the skin on your dog’s head.
 If your dog is hydrated enough, the skin will have elasticity and immediately spring back.
 If it doesn’t, your dog could be dehydrated.